auhsojsomar/the-plague/README.md

 - **Product Management:**

-  - View the list of products in the admin panel.
+  - Add, view, edit, and delete products in the admin panel.

 - **Dashboard:**